Non-venomousrear-fanged

 Juvenile Dendrelaphis caudolineatus – Not Venomous – Not Dangerous

-Active Time?
 Diurnal – daylight.

-Defensive Behavior: A quick bite – coiled beforehand, or not.
+A quick bite – coiled beforehand, or not.
 I was bitten when I grabbed his tail when I first saw him.
 I expected it.
 He caused a little blood on the top of my pointer finger by the big knuckle.
 There are a couple of small bumps there now.
 I experienced no serious symptoms.

-Venom Toxicity: No venom.
+No venom.
 No danger.

-I had to decide in about 1 second whether the snake was venomous and whether I could step lightly on his tail to stop him from disappearing.
+I had to decide in about 1 second whether the snake was venomous and whether I could step lightly on his tail to stop it from disappearing.
 I saw the tell-tale head shape and stripe down the side and knew it was a bronzeback, but there are about 6 species of bronzeback in Thailand.
 I hadn’t caught one of these until today.

 These snakes are diurnal – active during daylight hours and are excellent climbers, as all bronzebacks are.
 They are twitchy snakes, and this one bit me when I first grabbed him.
 I had to pull him off my index finger slowly to prevent injuring him.
 He bit down hard for his tiny size (about 10 inches).
 These snakes love frogs and other small animals – geckos included.

-The eye is large, like a rat snake, and the head is long almost like a whip snake, but wider in comparison to the body.
+The eye is large, like a rat snake, and the head is long, almost like a whip snake, but wider in comparison to the body.
 Unlike other bronzebacks, the vertebral scales are not enlarged but are narrow in shape.
 Its lower cheeks and lips are pale yellow with small black marks or stripes running vertically near the snout.

 Striped bronzeback handheld.